batect/batect/README.md

 ## Support and community

-There's a batect community on [Spectrum](https://spectrum.chat/batect/) - anyone is welcome to join.
+There's a Batect community on [Spectrum](https://spectrum.chat/batect/) - anyone is welcome to join.

 ## Feedback